 Attendance: responsibility for being aware of what the professor says in lectures (including administrative announcements) rests with students.
-As a precaution in case they miss a lecture, students should have a "buddy" who is willing to share their lecture notes.

 Electronic devices in the classroom: laptops are permitted, but only for taking notes.
 Using laptops for other purposes will be treated as a breach of courtesy toward others.
 Texting, photography, cellphone use and audio or video recording are also forbidden.
 Offenders will be asked to leave the classroom immediately.